Get Matched With Human Services Programs

 Compare Popular Online Human Services Programs

-The working conditions for a case manager or administrator can likewise vary according to the population they serve.
-Some may perform home visits, and so they essentially work out of their car and briefcase.
-Caseworkers also meet their clients in public and discuss their treatment or progress over coffee, in a public park, or elsewhere.
-Still others work in a clinical setting, such as a hospital or long-term care facility.
-Medical case administrators who work in a hospital setting often come to the position from nursing or some other allied health profession.
+The working conditions for case managers and administrators vary based on the population they serve.
+Some may perform home visits, working from their car and briefcase, while others meet clients in public places like parks or coffee shops.
+Some work in clinical settings, such as hospitals or long-term care facilities.
+Medical case administrators in hospitals often have backgrounds in nursing or other allied health professions.

-Case managers don't necessarily need to have degrees that apply specifically to their clients' issues.
-However, a degree is often required to meet certain state requirements and many agencies prefer degrees, especially if they receive payments from their state government.
-Those who work in behavioral health, for instance, might only check-in with their clients on a weekly or monthly basis to ensure that they are on-track with their treatment plan.
-These meetings might be to make sure their client is taking their medications on a regular basis and making it to all of their therapy appointments.
+Case managers don’t always need degrees specific to their clients’ issues, but a degree is often required to meet state requirements, and many agencies prefer it, especially if they receive state funding.
+For example, those in behavioral health may check in with clients weekly or monthly to ensure they’re following their treatment plans, taking medications regularly, and attending therapy appointments.

 Find Your Online Human Services Program